Computer performance: Perceived performance

 Perceived performance, in computer engineering, refers to how quickly a software feature appears to perform its task.
 The concept applies mainly to user acceptance aspects.

 The amount of time an application takes to start up, or a file to download, is not made faster by showing a startup screen (see Splash screen) or a file progress dialog box.
-However, it satisfies some human needs: it appears faster to the user as well as provides a visual cue to let them know the system is handling their request.
+However, it satisfies some human needs: it appears faster to the user and also provides a visual cue to let them know the system is handling their request.

 In most cases, increasing real performance increases perceived performance, but when real performance cannot be increased due to physical limitations, techniques can be used to increase perceived performance.